bait509-ubc/BAIT509/intro.md

 # BAIT509 - Business Applications of Machine Learning

-This is the GitHub home page for the 2020/2021 iteration of the course BAIT 509 at the University of British Columbia, Vancouver, Canada.
-Please see the [syllabus](https://github.com/bait509-ubc/BAIT509/blob/master/2021BAIT509_course_outline.pdf) for more information about the course.
-Current students should refer to the [UBC Canvas course website](https://canvas.ubc.ca/courses/58082) for the most up-to-date content and announcements.
+This is the home page for the 2020/2021 iteration of the course BAIT 509 at the University of British Columbia, Vancouver, Canada.
+Please see the [syllabus](https://github.com/bait509-ubc/BAIT509/blob/master/BAIT509-2022.pdf) for more information about the course.
+Current students should refer to the [UBC Canvas course website](https://canvas.ubc.ca/courses/82520) for the most up-to-date content and announcements.

-This repository is available as an easy-to-navigate [website](https://bait509-ubc.github.io/BAIT509/intro.html).

 ## Learning Objectives